 If you are a trust fund baby, skip this section entirely.
 You don’t have to worry about promo codes, coupons, and other ways to get cheap papers.
 The rest of us, who haven’t figured out the secret to endless money, are actually interested in service prices.
 Put simply, mindless spending is not for students who are up to their ears in college debt.
-So, why on earth, does Eduhelper.com treat its customers as if they don’t mind paying extra?
-Here is how it works: to find out the price of your paper, you have to go through numerous ordering steps.
-There is no Price page in sight.
+So, why on earth, does Edu-helper.org treat its customers as if they don’t mind paying extra?
+Here is how it works: to find out an exact price of your paper, you have to go through numerous ordering steps.
 To add insult to injury, the company has made the ordering procedure as boring as a Republican debate.
 Come on, we need to see prices beforehand!

 To find out the company’s prices, I went ahead and ordered a 3-pages long research paper on risks of fetal ultrasound imaging in early pregnancy.
-With a 24-hour deadline, SMS updates, and a top writer, the order cost me $89.61, which amounts to roughly $30 per page.
-Additionally, I was granted a 10% discount on my next order.
-Speaking of discounts, Eduhelpers offer 10% off on urgent orders, which is a great deal considering their already low prices.
+With a 24-hour deadline and a top writer, the order cost me $124.80, which amounts to roughly $40 per page.
+Speaking of discounts, Eduhelper don’t have them at all.

 It was not difficult to learn how to use the company’s order form.
 It is long and boring but simple.
 When every box was checked and every field was filled, I arrived at the checkout page.
 There, I saw two payment methods: PayPal and credit card.
 I was ready to pay using my MasterCard when I saw that the option wasn’t available.
 I proceeded with payment anyways but was disconcerted by the lack of payment options.
 When the paper arrived, I checked it for uniqueness to ensure that the company’s claims of plagiarism-free essay delivery and high-quality writers hold to scrutiny.
 Unfortunately, the plagiarism checker I used showed a two percent match.
 Upon looking at the scan results closely, I understood that a writer failed to properly cite statistics on routine ultrasound examination in the US published by Abramowicz in Seminars in Perinatology.
 Although this was not an instance of plagiarism per se, this kind of negligence is inadmissible in academic papers.
 The points will undoubtedly be deducted.